Abjad/presentations/stanford/schedule.md

     * 2:30 - 3 pm: snack I
     * 3 - 4:30 pm: complex rhythms by hand
     * 4:30  - 5 pm: snack II
-    * 5 - 6 pm: Going further:
+    * 5 - 6 pm: going further:
         * introduction to making your own makers

 * Friday: document structure (publication and more on project layout)